-Some believe that the Book of Revelation describes events, from beginning to end, in a strict chronological sequence.
+Some believe that the Book of Revelation, from its beginning to its end, describes events in a strict chronological sequence.
 This article shows that Revelation repeats the same event in different parts of the book.
 A good example is the return of Christ.
-It is described at the end of four of the main divisions of Revelation in chapters 6, 11, 14, and 19.
-For example, in both Revelation 14 and 19 Jesus “treads the wine press of the fierce wrath of God” (Rev 14:20; 19:15).
-Other examples of events that are repeated are:
+Revelation describes His return at the end of four of the main divisions (chapters 6, 11, 14, and 19).
+For example, Jesus “treads the wine press of the fierce wrath of God” in both Revelation 14:20 and 19:15.
+The following are other examples of repetitions:

 - The jubilation of “the great multitude” (Rev 7:9; 19:10);

 - The New Heaven and New Earth (Rev 7:15-17; 21:3-4);

 - The whole world worships the beast (Rev 13:4, 12);